mturk/svcbatch/README.md

 * **SVCBATCH_SERVICE_HOME**

-  This variable is set to the service working directory.
+  This variable is set to the service home directory.

 * **SVCBATCH_SERVICE_LOGS**

   This variable is set to the service's log directory.

-  In case the logging is disabled, by using **/F:Q** command option, this variable is set to the **SVCBATCH_SERVICE_HOME** directory.
+  In case the logging is disabled, by using **-f:Q** command option, this variable is set to the **SVCBATCH_SERVICE_HOME** directory.

-  However, if the **/O** command line option was defined together with **/F:Q** option, directory specified by the **/O** command option parameter must exist, or the service will fail to start and write error message to the Windows Event Log.
+  However, if the **-o** command line option was defined together with **-f:Q** option, directory specified by the **-o** command option parameter must exist, or the service will fail to start and write error message to the Windows Event Log.